OctopusSolutionsEngineering/OctoFxFrontend/README.md

 # OctoFX Front End

-Modernising the front end of the OctoFX foreign exchange system.
+Modern implementation of the Octo FX demo project.
+This is a modern web app built with multiple technologie.
+Simple NodeJS front end using HTMLX and a handful of microservices built in different languages (C#, NodeJS+TypeScript, Go) combined with simple cloud databases.

 ## Features